Scalable-Software/module.example/README.md

 # Module.Example

-A comprehensive template for creating ES6 modules with unit testing and api document generation.
+A comprehensive template for creating ES6 modules, for use in the browser, with unit testing and api document generation.

 ## Development